eddiepullen/devops_challenge/README.md

 - Create an EC2 instance that will be used for the database running PostgreSQL
   - Create a private IP address on private subnet

-## How Terraform is used to bootsrap Ansible and configure the worker instances
+## How Terraform is used to bootstrap Ansible and configure the worker instances

 - Run a remote-exec against the Ansible control instance which will return "Connected" once the instance \
   is up and accepting an SSH connection